lirantal/learning-http-security-headers-book/manuscript/Chapter-02-HTTP Security Headers.md

 To ensure you clear the cache, do as follows:

-1. Navigate to the local host domain at `http://localhost`
+1. Navigate to the localhost domain at `http://localhost`
 2. Open DevTools by pressing `CTRL+SHIFT+I` or `F12`
 3. Locate the address bar's reload page icon and right-click it.
 In the menu that opens up select `Empty Cache and Hard Reload`